freeman-lab/awesome-restaurants/README.md

 ### contributions

 This is a highly subjective document, but contributions are very welome!
 If you strongly **disagree** that a restaurant should be lsited here, or disagree with how it's categorized, open an Issue.
 If you want to **add** a restaurant, submit a Pull Request.
 The caveats are that it needs to be a restaurant that I have (a) been to and (b) like enough to include on this list.
-If our preferenes diverge enough, fork and make your own!
+If our preferences diverge too much, fork and make your own!

 # the list